Homepage > Journal > How to present products on product pages?

 • Functionality

-• Emotions, impressions, and feelings.
+• Emotions, impressions, and feelings

-The Product Page in an online store should be suggestive enough to be an aesthetic context for the product and reserved and tactful enough not to draw unnecessary attention to itself.
+The product page in an online store should be suggestive enough to be an aesthetic context for the product and reserved and tactful enough not to draw unnecessary attention to itself.

-It should suggest quality and position and simply cooperate visually and functionally with the product.
+It should suggest quality and position and cooperate visually and functionally with the product.
 It should provide a properly designed shelf for it.

 However, beware!